csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **4.3** In this exercise, we explore the use of local search methods to solve TSPs of the type defined in Exercise 3.30.

 **a**.
 Implement and test a hill-climbing method to solve TSPs.
-Compare the results with op- timal solutions obtained from the A∗ algorithm with the MST heuristic (Exercise 3.30).
+Compare the results with optimal solutions obtained from the A∗ algorithm with the MST heuristic (Exercise 3.30).

 **b**.
 Repeat part (a) using a genetic algorithm instead of hill climbing.
 You may want to consult Larrañaga _et al._ (1999) for some suggestions for representations.

-**4.4** Generate a large number of 8-puzzle and 8-queens instances and solve them (where pos- sible) by hill climbing (steepest-ascent and first-choice variants), hill climbing with random restart, and simulated annealing.
+**4.4** Generate a large number of 8-puzzle and 8-queens instances and solve them (where possible) by hill climbing (steepest-ascent and first-choice variants), hill climbing with random restart, and simulated annealing.
 Measure the search cost and percentage of solved problems and graph these against the optimal solution cost.
 Comment on your results.

 **4.5** The AND-OR-GRAPH-SEARCH algorithm in Figure 4.11 checks for repeated states only on the path from the root to the current state.
 Suppose that, in addition, the algorithm were to store _every_ visited state and check against that list.
 (See BREADTH-FIRST-SEARCH